Reel Life: Flick Pix

 Convergence (VR/Immersive Cinema/AI):

-”Virtual Reality Arcade” includes “Blue Bird” has a team of directors with Miranda Conway, Allie Perdomo, Parnaz Rad and Nicole Tylor - Screening schedule
+”Virtual Reality Arcade” included “Blue Bird” has a team of directors with Miranda Conway, Allie Perdomo, Parnaz Rad and Nicole Tylor (Not yet seen) - Screening schedule

 WOMEN CREW-ED: FILMS BY WOMEN WRITERS, CINEMATOGRAPHERS EDITORS, AND COMPOSERS

 At Eternity’s Gate- Co-written by Editor Louise Kugelberg; Composer Tatiana Lisovkaia (USA/France) (CBS Films release November 16)